KQM-git/TCL/general-mechanics/lifeskills.md

 ### Fish Respawn
 * All of the fishes respawn after 48-72 hours, even if the Fishing Points weren't cleared.

+### You Cannot Fish Without The Traveler
+Fishing checks whether or not the player's Traveler is dead or alive.
+* If the Traveler is alive: The active character is replaced by Traveler, a camera zoom happens, and the fishing menu pop us.
+Any action from the active character is immediately cancelled via swap.
+* If the Traveler is dead: Only the camera zoom happens.
+This can result to character close ups that overtake regular camera zooms from character Bursts.

 ## Waverider

 ### Stamina Restoration Food